6 Best Ski Resorts in Alaska, 2023

 No matter what your impressions are, your experience will be a good one, as everyone is having a good time, and the level of chatter and banter on the bus is loud.

 With a vertical drop of 1,300 feet and at 750 acres in size, Moose Mountain claims to be the largest interior resort in Alaska.
 They don't get a lot of snow here, only five feet on average, but what they do get sticks around, so you'll have good conditions whenever you visit.

 The mountain is just over 20 minutes from Fairbanks, and owing to its southern orientation and elevation, Moose Mountain is generally above the inversion that sets up over Fairbanks.
 That means sunny skies and temperatures 20 to 30 degrees warmer than down in the valley.

 This season Moose Mountain will be taking online ski lift ticket reservations to limit the number of people on the hill.
 This was implemented last season and has gone a long way towards eliminating the occurrence of bus "lift lines" at the base area.

 History buffs will want to make the effort to get to the small town of Cordova, accessible only by air or sea, to ride on one of the original single chair ski lifts from Sun Valley, Idaho, dating from 1936.
 Through a herculean effort by local volunteers, the city of Cordova, the Coast Guard, and many others, the ski lift was transported to, and installed on, Mount Eyak in 1974.

 Today the lift, somehow still miraculously operating, transports skiers one by one up 960 feet to service three named runs and many other unnamed routes down through the glades.
 In addition to the famous lift, a rope tow services a beginners' area.
-At the base lodge, a small restaurant and rental shop operate when the ski area is open.
+At the base lodge, a small restaurant called the Snack Shack and rental shop operate when the ski area is open.